-This year’s EGX event took place at the NEC Birmingham from 20 to 23 September 2018, and at the moment I’m still recovering.
-This is all thanks to a bad habit of trying to fit in too much at the same time: someone please remind me in 2019 that it’s not a good idea to schedule a blog party, volunteering duty, an expo with a seven-hour round-trip and an all-day stream all in the same week!
+This year’s EGX took place at the NEC Birmingham from 20 to 23 September 2018.
+Someone please remind me in 2019 that it’s not a good idea to schedule a blog party, volunteering duty, an expo with a seven-hour round-trip and an all-day stream in the same week!

 I entered EGX event feeling a little tired after the ESI Super Forum the previous day and knowing that we had to hit the Ubisoft section first thing in order to get a chance to play Tom Clancy’s The Division 2.
 I’d promised my other-half we’d do this as having an under-18 in tow at Insomnia63 last month meant he wasn’t able to play it there; and he’d been good enough to patiently queue up for an hour for Detroit: Become Human at last year’s event, so I couldn’t really say no.